 Our friend Sebo from Johannesburg tells us about gay life in South Africa and what it's like growing up gay there.

-The more content we've been publishing on our website about gay friendly places in the world, the more we notice the sad reality that Africa and the Middle East just ain't our best friend.
+The more content we've been publishing on our website about gay friendly places in the world, the more we realize that Africa and the Middle East just ain't our best friend!
 These parts of the world harbor some of the most dangerous places in the world for LGBTQ travelers.

 South Africa is the big shining exception!